 What will be interesting will be the practical application by the NAIF of the above market based eligibility criteria which requires that the project is unlikely to proceed without NAIF assistance.
 Potentially at odds with this is a requirement in another part of the Investment Mandate which state that the NAIF will not be available unless "the Board is satisfied the Project would not otherwise have received sufficient financing from other financiers" and in another part, "The Board may elect to support a large-scale project that has been unable to secure sufficient financing from other financiers due to the scale of debt required".

 Notwithstanding these potential inconsistencies (which presumably will be clarified) if the intention of the NAIF is similar to the CEFC in that it is designed to help finance a project that otherwise could not be financed by commercial financiers it will be important to watch what effect this has on the commercial financing market for such projects in the future.
 For example in the more mature parts of the renewables sector (eg. large-scale wind) many projects proponents are continuing to use CEFC finance despite there being an increased amount of willing private sector finance participants keen to fund such projects, albeit with a different risk profile and price.

 Submission process and next steps

-Submissions on the Investment Mandate are due by 29 March 2016 by email as detailed on its website.
+Submissions on the Investment Mandate are due by 29 March 2016 by email.